Penthious/obsidian-dnd/3-Mechanics/CLI/2-Mechanics/CLI/bestiary/npc/maccath-the-crimson-rot.md

 NoteIcon: npc
 BestiaryType: humanoid (any race)
 SourceType: Bestiary
-BookSource: The Rise of Tiamat p.
-33
+BookSource: "The Rise of Tiamat p.
+33"
 ---
 # [Maccath the Crimson](2-Mechanics/CLI/bestiary/npc/maccath-the-crimson-rot.md)
 *Source: The Rise of Tiamat p.
 33*